rheinwein/hello-world-container-demo/README.md

 ## Usage

 There are two different ways of developing with Docker.
-First is what I refer to as the *static container* way: running code inside a container that does not need to be modified during the course of development.
+First is what I refer to as the *packaged container* way: running code inside a container that does not need to be modified during the course of development.
 Most likely, you'll use this style for dependencies, and also during QA and testing.
 In this type of container, the code is packaged up and you can't modify it after the image is built and the container is running.

-The *dynamic container* way is what you'll use when working on an application under active development.
+The *development container* way is what you'll use when working on an application under active development.
 Instead of running an image with the code packaged up, you'll link the folders from your dev environment to the container by mounting them as a volume.
 You can work on the file on your local system and see the changes propogate all the way through the container.
+A word of caution: generally, you should never use a container like this in production.

-### The Static Way
+### The Packaged Way

-The Dockerfile in this project builds a Docker image in the static way.
+The Dockerfile in this project builds a Docker image with all of the code packaged up.

 There are a few instructions in the Dockerfile that copy code from your current directory and package it up into the image.